Wichita City Council approves new development near Riverfront Stadium

 This is a $14.6 million investment into the city, where the developers would pay for the costs upfront and then be reimbursed around $8.6 million using tax increment financing (TIF).
 However, unlike usual TIF districts, the developers get their money once the city is made whole.
 The City is also offering them more than $906,000 in tax breaks to pay for construction costs.

-“If they don’t generate enough increment, they’re on the hook for the payment of that debt, and that’s the difference from pay as you go and TIF bonds being sold by the City,” said Robert Layton, the Wichita City Manager.
+“If they don’t generate enough increment, they’re on the hook for the payment of that debt, and that’s the difference from pay as you go and TIF bonds being sold by the City,” said Wichita City Manager Robert Layton.

 The upscale hotel would have 155 rooms on six floors, the two office buildings would have about 15,000 square feet of ground-floor retail space, and the parking garage would have 260 available parking spaces for the public that would be free, except on Wind Surge game days.

 “This was always the end goal, building revenue-producing density around a world-class facility to attract investment and talent.
-Obviously, COVID derailed that,” said Councilman Brye Frye, District 5.
+Obviously, COVID derailed that,” said Council member Bryan Frye.

 Some are skeptical that the City will realize its investment in the Riverfront Stadium, which costs around $75 million, as well as this new development.